Definitions

 Peripheral Network

-In the peripheral network or where the USB Protect are placed, the only network access needed is from the USB Protect is to the ICC server over TCP/443.
+In the peripheral network or where the USB Protect is placed, the only network access needed from the USB Protect is to the ICC server over TCP/443.

-USB Protect are not listening on any port so it is not possible to connect to a station.
-It is possible to ping the devices, they allow ICMP echo and can send ICMP echo replies.
+USB Protect is not listening on any network port, so it is not possible to connect to a station.
+It is possible to ping the devices; they allow ICMP echo and can send ICMP echo replies.

 Protected Network